• Skip to primary navigation

 • Yellow onion: Or sweet onion or white onion works great too.

-• Fresh garlic cloves: Or substitute with dried garlic powder if needed.
+• Fresh garlic cloves: I like the taste of fresh, but you can substitute with dried garlic powder if needed.

 • Chipotles in adobo sauce: See more details and tips on this below!